UK Strengthens Sanctions on Russia: New Measures Target Key Technological Goods and Revenue Generating Imports

-UK Strengthens Sanctions on Russia: New Measures Target Key Technological Goods and Revenue Generating Imports

 Adam Rizzo is a lawyer in the Complex Litigation & Dispute Resolution group.
-He focuses on internal and regulatory investigations, and commercial disputes.
+He focuses on internal investigations, contentious regulatory matters and commercial disputes.

-Adam has significant experience of conducting internal investigations and handling contentious regulatory matters, often for professional services firms.
-He has experience of representing clients in investigations and proceedings brought by various regulators including the Financial Reporting Council, Financial Conduct Authority, Serious Fraud Office and the Insolvency Service.
+Adam is a disputes lawyer with a focus on high-stakes litigation and regulatory enforcement.
+He represents clients in investigations and enforcement proceedings brought by various regulators including the Financial Reporting Council, Financial Conduct Authority, Serious Fraud Office and the Insolvency Service.
 Adam also conducts internal investigations for companies and boards of directors and advises clients in the technology, energy and finance sectors on the UK financial sanctions regime.
 As part of his wider commercial disputes practice, Adam acts on disputes for professional services firms, financial institutions and technology companies.

 Recognised by Legal 500 as a recommended individual, Adam is described as “efficient and highly personable... excellent at running cases on a day-to-day basis”.